hawkowl/technicals/apidesign/deconstructing-linode-dnsmanager.rst

           -d "api_action=test.echo" \
 	  -d "foo=bar"

-The ``test.echo`` function simply responds with what it was given, so it will respond as such if successful:
+Since ``test.echo`` function simply responds with what it was given, that request will respond with this on success:

 .. code-block:: json